AnthonyLloyd/CsCheck/README.md

 <a href="https://www.nuget.org/packages/CsCheck"><img src="https://buildstats.info/nuget/CsCheck?includePreReleases=true"></a>
 </p>

-CsCheck is a C# random testing library inspired by QuickCheck.
+CsCheck is a C# random and performance testing library inspired by QuickCheck.

 It differs in that generation and shrinking are both based on [PCG](https://www.pcg-random.org), a fast random number generator.